Welcome to Class 11

 Ms Hinton TeachingAssistant

-Younger children in the class are working on counting to 10, recognising and writing numbers to 10 and matching numbers with the correct amount of objects.
+Younger children in the class are working on counting to 10 and beyond, recognising and writing numbers to 10 and beyond and matching numbers with the correct amount of objects.

-We are currently developing our role-play area into a Health Care Centre.
-The children will be able to role-play a dentist and baby clinic.
+We are currently developing our role-play area into a Home Corner.
+The children will be able to role-play familiar routines and key events in their home life.

-We are hoping to visit Maghull Health Centre as part of our Living Language Program this half term.
+We are hoping to visit Netherton Fire Station as part of our Living Language Program this half term.
 This greatly assists our children's vocabulary and language development.
 Supporting your child's development of new vocabulary with real life experiences is extremely beneficial and we would love to hear about any trips that you take.

 All of the children have daily reading homework which needs to be recorded in their black reading record books.
 New spellings are given on a Tuesday.
 These are to be practised using the Look, Say, Cover method every evening and are tested on a Monday.
 Younger children need to complete phonics flashcard activities daily and a phonics overwriting activity once a week.